-And about that first statement, I'd like to clarify that there are definitely correct ways to approach social dancing, and they involve precise skills.
+And about that first statement, I'd like to clarify that there are definitely better ways to do social dancing, and they involve precise skills.
 Flexible doesn't mean sloppy.
 For instance, partnering techniques are quite specific, and are constantly fine-tuned.
-The ability to adapt to a changing situation is a skill, one that will save you many times throughout your life, beyond dancing.

-One student at the Poconos Waltz Weekend, a middle-aged German woman, was raised in a strict one-way-only tradition, and at first
+One student at a Waltz Weekend was raised in a strict one-way-only tradition, and at first

 she had difficulty with the overlap of two kinds of flexibility.
 She was hearing that (1) there is more than one correct way

 to do a dance form, and that (2) each partner is a bit different from other partners.
 When these two variables combined, it seemed

 like chaos to her, and she was uncomfortable with this at first.

 She preferred that the teacher tell her that there is only one correct version of each social dance (which simply isn't true, sorry).
 And she wanted the teacher to work on the men until each of them danced exactly alike, so she wouldn't have to adapt to differences from one partner to the next.
 (And that's never going to happen either.)